hmslima/sambahsacompletegrammar/sambahsa.md

 Yeah, I know that the best way to write this sentence would be “id bratriya est composen ab i Purts ios Desert”, but I've forced a more informal sentence in order to show you what to do in situations like that.

+# WORDS AND THEIR MEANINGS

+Words have layers of meanings, like the word “fortuitous”, which means “coincidental” or “unplanned”, but some people think that it means “coincidentaly fortunate” or “unplannedly fortunate”, although a fortuitous thing can be unfortunate.

+When you're consulting the dictionary, be careful with this kind of situation in order to the message doesn't be passed or received wrongly.
+Of course that, in the dictionaries, always there will the effort to make more-explicative dictionaries, but in doubt consult an English dictionary for making sure about the meaning of the word.

 VOCABULARY
 ==========